 All of E. EXCEL’s travel incentive trips encourage Distributors to focus on three parts of their E. EXCEL businesses: sharing, growing, and building.
 Simply accomplishing these three things will cause your E. EXCEL business to grow naturally!
 The lucky winners of Destination Taiwan 2014 will be boarding their planes soon to enjoy the vacation of their dreams, if you want to travel with E. EXCEL next time keep these tips in mind: Share

 To earn share points towards any travel incentive you must refer new Club of Excellence members to your organization.
-You must also sponsor them with an Excelerator Pack to get them started strong.
+You must also sponsor them with an Excelerator Pack to give them a strong start.
 Sound difficult?
 It won’t be when you explain the benefits of being a COE member!

 Club of Excellence Perks: